School Trips to France for Cross Curricular Studies

 Recommended excursions

-Please note: The Bayeux Tapestry Museum will be closing on 1st September 2025 for a complete renovation and is due to re-open in Spring 2027.
+Please note: The Bayeux Tapestry Museum will be closing on 1st September 2025 for a complete renovation and is due to re-open in Autumn 2027.

 This outdoor adventure park, located in Cussy, close to Bayeux offers a wide range of activities for students.
 The Activity Pass includes high ropes courses, mini-golf, tubing, permanent wooden maze and maize maze (seasonal), fixed track zorbing (over 12’s), peddle karting, bubble football and more!
 There is an on-site café and picnic area.
 Open April to Sep/October (on request for school groups outside of public opening times).